Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \subsection{Organization of the paper}

-In Section~\ref{s.setup bg} we recall the precise definitions of the Brownian Gibbs properties and formulate assumptions on line ensembles under which we will give the rest of the arguments in the paper; these assumptions allow us to argue the parts of the proofs common to both extremal ensembles and the KPZ equation and parabolic Airy$_2$ process (namely those in Sections~\ref{s.one point limit shape}--\ref{s.two point asymptotics}) without repetition.
-In Section~\ref{s.tools} we collect various monotonicity and technical tools we will need in the main arguments, though we defer most of their proofs to the appendices as they do not require many new ideas and would obstruct the flow of the main arguments.
+In Section~\ref{s.tools} we recall the precise definitions of the Brownian Gibbs properties and collect various monotonicity and technical tools we will need in the main arguments, though we defer most of their proofs to the appendices as they do not require many new ideas and would obstruct the flow of the main arguments.
 In Sections~\ref{s.one point limit shape} and \ref{s.one point asymptotics} respectively we prove the one-point limit shape and the one-point asymptotics.
 We do the two-point versions of the same in Sections~\ref{s.two point limit shape} and \ref{s.two point asymptotics}.
-In Section~\ref{s.extremal} we obtain a preliminary one-point upper tail decay for extremal ensembles, which is needed to meet the assumptions stated in Section~\ref{s.setup bg} just mentioned above thus apply the arguments for the sharp estimates to the extremal ensembles.
+In Section~\ref{s.extremal} we obtain a preliminary one-point upper tail decay for extremal stationary ensembles, thus verifying that extremal stationary ensembles satisfy the upper bound of Assumption~\ref{as.tails} and making the earlier arguments for the sharp asymptotics applicable.
 Finally in Section~\ref{s.general data} we give the arguments to obtain the one-point asymptotics for general initial data.

 To streamline the presentation, there are three appendices.
 Appendix~\ref{app.monotonicity proofs} proves that the assumptions from Section~\ref{s.assumptions} hold in the ensembles of interest and gives proofs for the implicated monotonicity properties.
 Appendix~\ref{app.hamiltonian} collects some calculations involving $\h$ such as of its Hamiltonian for its Gibbs property.
 The final Appendix~\ref{app.brownian estimates} provides the proofs of various Brownian estimates from Section~\ref{s.monotonicity tools}.